yellofi/CNN_based_fault_detection_scenario_of_video_clip_on_MNIST_dataset/README.md

 ## Motivation

-Lesions are at a few frames in SBCE videos
+Lesions are at a few frames in SBCE videos (prototyping for CapsuleEndo)

 ## MNIST Scenario